Envirometrix/PredictiveSoilMapping/01-Introduction.md

 natural body [@SSDS1993].
-A consequence of this, is that one must generally assume that all soil properties covary in space in lockstep with specific named soils and that different soil properties do not exhibit different patterns of spatial variation independently relative to a named soil.
+A consequence of this, is that one must generally assume that all soil properties covary in space in lockstep with specific named soils and that different soil properties do not exhibit different patterns of spatial variation independently.

 From a management point of view, soil can be seen from at least three perspectives.
 It is a: